 Depending on the jurisdiction in which you reside, you may have certain rights under relevant applicable laws regarding the collection and processing of your Personal Information.
 To the extent these rights apply and concern you, you can contact us via the contact details available below and ask to exercise the following rights (some of which only apply to EU residents protected by the GDPR, and may be subject to certain exemptions or derogations):

-You may have the right receive confirmation as to whether or not Personal Information concerning you is being processed, and access your stored Personal Information, together with supplementary information.
+You may have the right to receive confirmation as to whether or not Personal Information concerning you is being processed, and access your stored Personal Information, together with supplementary information.

 You may have the right to request us to move, copy and transfer your Personal Information easily from one IT environment to another, in a safe and secure way, without affecting its usability;